 These resealable snack bags are good for loose, small items where the beeswax wraps (above) don’t work so well.
-I used to travel with mini tupperware pots but they were a bit bulky.
-These bags are much better for space when you’re travelling.
+I used to travel with mini Tupperware pots but they were a bit bulky.
+These bags are much better for saving space when you’re travelling.

 A bamboo toothbrush was probably the first eco-friendly product I swapped to after being inspired by my mum.
 Considering experts recommend changing your toothbrush every 3-6 months, that’s a lot of plastic wastage produced in a lifetime (which just ends up in landfill).

 Bamboo is the fastest growing plant on earth and biodegrades naturally unlike plastic.
 It’s an adaptable and sustainable material that more products should be made from.

 Bamboo toothbrushes are such an easy thing to swap to and I’ve found no compromise on quality.